Ghost projection. II. Beam shaping using realistic spatially-random masks: Experimental Random Masks

 A fundamental parameter that can be tuned in ghost projection is the set of patterned illuminations available for linear combination to produce the desired ghost-projection image via Eq.~(\ref{eq:DefinitionOfGhostProjection}).
 Since the objective in this paper is to understand the experimental aspects of ghost projection, although parameter exploration here is by simulation, we employ sets of masks generated from experimental x-ray images.
 We have opted to utilize commonly available materials that could serve as good candidates for random pattern generation under hard-x-ray illumination, namely (i) a metallic Ni foam slab and (ii) a 120 grit sandpaper sheet.

 We have taken large overview (or master mask) images of these random-mask materials and assumed that the ghost projection field-of-view (FOV) is a small subset of this overview.
 The FOV can be scanned in both horizontal and vertical directions to produce sets consisting of thousands of possible patterned illuminations.
+In both of the two cases reported below, images were recorded in the near field, namely for sufficiently short mask-to-detector distances that the morphology of the registered mask image bears a direct resemblance to the projected structure of the mask.

 The master-mask image of the metallic (Ni) foam is presented in Fig.~\ref{subfig: RF1}.
 This was recorded at beamline ID19 of the European Synchrotron (ESRF), using a 26keV monochromatic x-ray beam.
+For further details regarding the setup of the beamline at the time of the experiment, see Weitkamp {\em et al.}~\cite{WeitkampID19}.
 The detector employed was a FReLoN (Fast Readout Low Noise) detector developed at ESRF.
 This is a 14 bit dynamic CCD camera, with a $2\,048 \times 2\,048$ pixel chip and 14$\mu$m pixel pitch.
 A 0.01s exposure time was used with a 750 mu LuAG:Ce single-crystal scintillator to convert x rays to visible light and optics yielded an effective pixel pitch of 30$\mu$m.
 An example $40 \times 40$ pixel subset of this master mask used for ghost projection simulation is presented in Fig.~\ref{subfig: RF2}.
 Figures \ref{subfig: RF3} and \ref{subfig: RF4} present a histogram of the normalized transmission values and the Fourier power spectrum of the Ni foam master mask, respectively.
 The power spectrum was calculated by taking the two-dimensional Fast Fourier Transform (FFT) \cite{Press2007} of the Ni foam master mask, and then azimuthally averaging the squared modulus of the resulting Fourier-space distribution.